pdmosses/agda-material/docs/README.md

 This is the README page for the repository [pdmosses/agda-material].
 It explains how to create a repository for using Agda-Material.

-See the [home] page for an overview of motivation and features.
+See the [About] page for an overview of motivation and features.

-See the [user guide] for a summary of how to generate websites and PDFs with Agda-Material.
+See the [User Guide] for a summary of how to generate websites and PDFs with Agda-Material.

 ## Repository contents